alexyans/scooba/README.md

 - `-c, --commit <commit_hash>` : Start from a target commit instead of the chronologically oldest

 `scooba forward` - Checks out the next commit in topological order

+`scooba backward` - Checks out the previous commit in topological order